xkuang4/Django-website/README.md

 ## Other Issues
 Nginx config has no access of `media` folder in `mysite` directory.
 Is there any other methods to prevent `403 forbidden error` besides  `chmod 777 /path/to/media`.

+The AMAP API on the CONTACT US page encounters loading issues when connected to an internet environment outside of mainland China.

 TO BE ADDED.
 ## Feedback